gcgarrett/exercises/divideAndConquer/README.md

 # divideAndConquer

 Solutions to exercises from chapter 4 in Grokking Algorithms.
+Also includes an implementation of quicksort in Javascript.

 ## usage